sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 Once the artifacts are ready , we have to deploy this to the DEV workspace.
 We could have it as 1 deployment pipeline , however for this blog we have 2 deployment pipelines one for the sql artifacts (Dedicated SQL Pools) and Python dependencies / packages and the second deployment pipeline for synapse workspace artifacts.

 The defintion for the SQL artifacts deployment pipleine can be found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release.yml) and the workspace deployment pipeline is [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release-syn.yml).

+The input for the first pipleine (SQL Artifacts / Python Artifacts) is the build artifact from the previous step , whereas for the second pipeline (Workspace artifacts) we are using the Worskpace Templates which are generated during the manual publish activty which we had described in the earlier section.